weiseguy1/weiseguy1.github.io/content/posts/rhcsa/how-to-harden-ssh.md

 ssh public/private key pair was created.
 Normally by default, ssh will generate the RSA key pair at 2048-bit.
 This can be a problem as a 2048-bit RSA key is not quite safe anymore to use.
 Thankfully this can be changed!

-In this section, we'll generate the ed25519 ssh key pair type *(I know, rolls of the tongue, right?!)*.
+In this section, we'll generate the ed25519 ssh key pair type *(I know, rolls off the tongue, right?!)*.
 This key pair is the most secure type of key pair and is the most recommended key pair one can generate at the time of this writing.